 The best art deserves to be shown in the best possible light!
 Lighting your artwork may present a challenge because there are so many art lighting fixtures and lamps for you to choose from that it can be very hard to determine which models will provide the truly best art lighting for your collection.
 However, a basic understanding of the elements essential to high-end artwork and picture lighting will help you quickly narrow your choices to a select few fixtures that embody several, or even all, of the elements that characterize the best lighting for art.

 The Light Must Strike The Art at Exactly The Right Angle.

 To understand how important angles are to lighting art, try this experiment.
-Stand in front of any mirror in your home with a small flashlight and shine the flashlight directly into the mirror.
-You will more than likely be shocked by the intensity of the direct reflection, as the mirror actually magnifies the beam by scattering the photons when it reflects them back into your eyes.
+Stand in front of any mirror in your home with a small flashlight and shine it directly into the mirror.
+You’ll more than likely be shocked by the intensity of the direct reflection, as the mirror actually magnifies the beam by scattering the photons when it reflects them back into your eyes.

 Now, try standing at different angles, moving the flashlight each time you move.
 When you can clearly see your own form without being blinding by the reflection of the flashlight, you have found be best angle for lighting yourself in the mirror.

 These same accent lighting tools are used by lighting designers to position fixtures at the best angles for lighting art.
 Any surface will reflect light to some degree, and though it may not be as intense as a reflection in a mirror, it will nonetheless cause discomfort to viewers.
 This is especially true when lighting high-end photography.
 Photographs have very glossy surfaces and are often enclosed in glass frames.
 The best lighting angle for these forms of art is generally from a recessed picture light or a track lighting installation near the ceiling.
 This causes the majority of reflected light to angle downward to the floor.